abinaybingumalla/Games/README.md

 # Simple-Games
 ---------------------------------------------------------------------------------------------------
  <h3> 1)  Matching Game : </h3>
-Download the html file and open it in any browser like Chrome, the game will start immediately. <br/>
+Download the Matching Game.html file and open it in any browser like Chrome, the game will start immediately. <br/>
 The Game Complexity will increase as you find the missing smiley face.

 ---------------------------------------------------------------------------------------------------